 Who Is Getting an Associate’s Degree in Electrocardiograph Technology?

 At the countrywide level, the racial-ethnic distribution of electrocardiograph technology/technician majors is as follows:

 |Race/Ethnicity||Number of Grads|

 Salaries According to BLS

 Average salaries range from $58,730 to $122,320 (25th to 75th percentile) for careers related to electrocardiograph technology/technician.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Electrocardiograph Technology

-Some careers associated with electrocardiograph technology/technician require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with electrocardiograph technology/technician may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.